tagion/tagion/docs/gov/glossary/index.md

 ## Anonymity

-A lot of DLT systems name "anonymity" as some of their benefits in comparison to conventional systems.
-However, what that term means often difers - in theory as much as in practice.
-We here define it (in contrast to "privacy") according to what (action or actor) is identifiable to 3rd parties, and thus present how it applies to Tagion's two structural levels:
+A lot of DLT systems list "anonymity" as one of their benefits in comparison to conventional systems.
+However, what that term means to them often difers - in theory as much as in practice.
+We here define it (in comparison to "privacy") according to what (action or actor) is identifiable to 3rd parties.

 |Definition: | **Privacy** |**Anonymity**|
 |--|:--:|:--:|
 |**Action** <br />can be identified by 3rd party:|**No**|**Yes**|
 |**Actor** <br />can be identified by 3rd party: |**Yes**|**No**|

+For the two strucural levels of Tagion, [Mainnet](/gov/glossary#tagion-mainnet) and [federated Subsystem](/gov/glossary#federated-subsystem), this means repectively:

 |In Tagion | **Full Privacy** |**Full Anonymity**|